Parth576/sift-image-crop-association/README.md

 ```
 python manage.py migrate
 ```
-Request you to change the universal paths used in views.py and sift-feature-matching.py as absolute paths were used.
+Request you to change the universal paths used in views.py and sift-feature-matching.py to absolute paths to be used.
 Finally run the server and enter the localhost address that is returned

 ```